iclr2026sub3136/iclr2026sub3136/rebuttal.md

 ### Qualitative Comparison with Standin

-For this comparison, Target Video 1 and Target Video 2 are taken directly from the official project homepage of Stand-in.
+For this comparison, Target Video 6 and Target Video 7 are taken directly from the official project homepage of Stand-in.
 We test these videos using different source identity images.
 As can be seen, Stand-in's performance is highly unstable across different source images, demonstrating poor preservation of attributes such as hairstyle, background, and pose. **It is worth noting that these two target videos contain no complex motions**.
-When we test with target videos that include more dynamic actions (e.g., Target Video 3 and Target Video 4), the degradation in quality becomes even more pronounced.
+When we test with target videos that include more dynamic actions (e.g., Target Video 1 to 5), the degradation in quality becomes even more pronounced.

 https://github.com/user-attachments/assets/0849c569-820d-4166-9bd7-92dfd9a30fc5